Financial New Year Resolutions

-- Boost Retirement Contributions: Get on track with retirement savings by boosting your contribution rates of your employer sponsored plan for the new year.
-If you don’t have access to an employer sponsored plan, consider opening an Individual Retirement Account (IRA) which have similar tax benefits to 401k’s.
+- Boost Retirement Contributions: Get on track with retirement savings by boosting the contribution rates of your employer-sponsored plan for the new year.
+If you don’t have access to an employer-sponsored plan, consider opening an Individual Retirement Account (IRA) which has similar tax benefits to 401k’s.

 - Know (and build) your Credit Score: Do you know your credit score?
 Your credit score is a huge financial factor that creditors look at to see how healthy your finances are.
 A good score ranges from 700-749 and excellent are 750 and higher.
 Building a health credit score can take time, so starting now will get you on track.